"Welcome back to the Isle of the Eye!"

 Westwind stopped in his tracks.
 "Mint?"

 Frantically leaping down the stairs two at a time, Westwind jumped over the railing, but his foot caught the end.
-He unceremoniously fell on his face to the sands.
+He unceremoniously fell on his face to the sand.
 Araminth was there in an instant.

 "Are you injured, my love?"
 Araminth asked.

-"By the great goddess Gheal, I thought I'd never see you again!"
+"By the great goddess Gheal, I thought I'd never see you again."

 "No, father does not change his mind.
 Something happened.
 Not of my doing.
 He would not speak of it.
-He said for me to go and return at the close of your natural life," Araminth said.
+He said for me to go and return at the close of your natural life," Araminth informed.

 "That doesn't mean I might have an 'accident' within next year, does it?"
 Westwind asked with worry in his tone.

 "The mother goddess Gheal must have been looking out for us.
 I, for one, thank her," Westwind said.
 He scooped Araminth up in his arms and gave her a passionate kiss.
-"For now, I'm taking you back home. . . and I hope the gods will not be watching."
+"For now, I'm taking you back home, and I hope the gods will not be watching."

-~ End ~
+~ The End ~